JeanneAstier/Macroeconometrics-and-Machine-Learning-Project/README.md

 # Macroeconometrics and Machine Learning Project
 Louis Blanco & Jeanne Astier

-This repository contains out Macroeconometric and Machine Learning Project.
+This repository contains our Macroeconometric and Machine Learning Project.
 The aim of the project is the replicate and extend an article.
 This repository contains the following resources:

 - Paper to replicate -> Forecasting Inflation in a Data Rich Environment The Benefits of Machine Learning Methods.pdf
 - Supplemental materials from the authors -> supplementary material.pdf